loppy1243/cmse401-git/homework/HW6/README.md

 in the data, which can be explained as some sets of trials only being allocated one node (and so have a lower time) and some being allocated multiple.
 We again see linear scaling in the simulation size, and it makes up the last third of the total time.

+# Potential Improvements
+The code could be furthered improved mostly through improving the interthread communication.
+In particular, boundaries only need to communicate what changes.
+This could be accomplished by allowing process to launch into a receive loop, receiving changed points until they get a message telling them to stop.
+This would create more overhead when the boundaries are changing a lot, but I reckon that is the less common than when the boundaries are static.
+The chunks that each thread works on could also be changed to span both rows and columns, which would give better scaling for larger simulation sizes.

+We could also imagine explicitly adding "local" parallelization, through either say CUDA or OpenMP, which would allow each thread to accomplish more work.